 Wealthy Affiliate’s core training is divided into 3 different modules that approach building and scaling an affiliate business from a variety of different angles:

 - Online Entrepreneur Certification

 Online Entrepreneur Certification

-Wealthy Affiliate’s Online Entrepreneur Certification (OEC) training, is a 5 phase (50 lessons) series of courses that walk you through the process of creating and scaling an online affiliate marketing business from scratch around any subject (aka “niche”) that you’d like.
+The Online Entrepreneur Certification (OEC) consists of 5 phases (50 lessons) that walk you through the process of creating and growing an affiliate business from scratch around any subject (aka “niche”) that you’d like.

-Some of the things being taught within the OEC include
+Some of the things that are being taught within the Online Entrepreneur Certification include:

 - Choosing a subject for your website (aka “niche”)